DIS-SIN/neo4j-training-sessions/session_5/README.md

   ![Customized](images/gephi-april-courses.png)

-All instructors, courses, and offerings
+All instructors, courses, and offerings (lookup for your host IP and replace the IP below):

     MATCH path=(i:Instructor)-[:INSTRUCTOR_OF]->(o:Offering)<-[:COURSE_OF]-(c:Course)
     WITH COLLECT(path) AS paths